PrajnyaPrabhu19/plagar/README.txt

  After cloning the repository, install nltk pip install nltk

- Change the name of suspicious text to check for different values
+ Change the name of suspicious text to check for different values.
+ CC8.txt is not plagiarised text
+ CC9.txt is heavily revised text
+ CC10.txt is lightly revised text
+ CC11.txt is a near copy.

  Run :
  python PlagiarismChecker.py